-Capital city of Northern Ireland, a port on the River Lagan
+Capital of Northern Ireland, port city on the Lagan

 A car exploded outside Dunmurry police station after being hijacked to the scene.
 No injuries have been reported.
 A 66-year-old man has been charged with offences including attempted murder and explosives offences.
 PSNI views this as an attack possibly linked to the New IRA, continuing a pattern of dissident activity post-Good Friday Agreement.